juhp/fbrnch/README.md

   - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web RPC for speed and control.
+- does not take package.cfg into account, eg for epel8-playground

 ## Motivation and history
 This project started off (as "fedbrnch") basically as a simple tool to